-a) Write a rule named MakeWordPair to generate a fact of type WordPair for each new word pair in a) while a fulle named MakewordPair to generate a fact of type wordPair for each new word pair in a paragraph of a sample of a category.
+Write a rule named MakeWordPair to generate a fact of type WordPair for each new word pair in a paragraph of a sample of a category.
 Be sure to include the category when you create each Word-Pair.
 Be sure not to create more than one fact for each word pair.
-Test this rule with the following paragraph and show the facts list.